 United Nations Global Compact

 The United Nations Global Compact is a set of voluntary action principles for corporations proposed by former UN Secretary-General Kofi Annan at the World Economic Forum held in Davos, Switzerland in January 1999.
 He proposed a means to harness the creative powers of the private sector to fulfill the wishes of underprivileged people and meet the needs of future generations.
 It is neither a regulatory means nor a legally binding code of conduct, but rather a strategic policy initiative that encourages corporations to come together as global citizens to solve the various problems that could arise as a result of economic globalization.
-Participating corporations are asked to support and put into practice ten universally-accepted principles in the areas of human rights, labor, environment, and anti-corruption.
-As of May 2018, over 13,000 corporations, labor unions, and civil society organizations from around the world are participating in the UN Global Compact.
+Participating corporations are asked to support and put into practice ten universally accepted principles in the areas of human rights, labor, environment, and anti-corruption.
+As of July 2021, over 17,700 corporations, labor unions, and civil society organizations from around the world are participating in the UN Global Compact.

 Support for the UN Global Compact

 In October 2004 Mitsui & Co. signed and pledged its support for the UN Global Compact.
 Mitsui has been participating in this initiative as a member of the Global Compact Network Japan and is complying with the principles as part of its own corporate guidelines.
 Currently Mitsui conducts a companywide survey every other year in order to check compliance with the UN Global Compact principles and is working to comply with and practice the principles on a global group basis.